 The list of charitable research organizations and their corresponding positions on the life issues posted to our website is neither all pro-life nor all anti-life; it is mixed.
-Unfortunately, most of the organizations on our list are marked with the red minus sign.
-It is simply just a sad fact that most national medical research/advocacy groups support some form of unethical research.
+Unfortunately, most of the charity organizations on our list are marked with the red minus sign.
+It is simply just a sad fact that most national medical research / advocacy groups support some form of unethical research.
 There is no listing, to our knowledge, of only pro-life research organizations.

-A red negative/minus signs indicates that ALL does not consider the organization worthy of support from pro-lifers.
+A red negative / minus sign indicates that ALL does not consider the organization worthy of support from pro-lifers.
 If the organization supports, in any way (theory, advocacy, lobbying, granting and/or research) any offenses to life, it is not considered pro-life.
-Further, if any organization refuses to answer our inquiries, refuses to be clear about its position and/or attempts to couch its answer in terms of referring to another agency (i.e., federal government branches), it is not considered pro-life.
+Further, if any organization refuses to answer our inquires, refuses to be clear about its position and/or attempts to couch its answer in terms of referring to another agency (i.e., federal government branches), it is not considered pro-life.

 A plain yellow circle indicates that ALL urges caution when considering support for the organization due to a change in a prior rating.
 That is, an organization may have previously received a green positive or a red negative because of certain policy positions which are now questionable or cannot be verified.

 The rating is based on the organization’s response to written correspondence (regular postal or e-mail), a review of the organization’s website, verifiable news reports, verifiable correspondence forwarded to us by others and/or a combination of any of these.